Havelex/proto-portfolio/src/markdown/NisiVeritas.md

 **The "Grimace"**.
 Some say it is an all powerful force, responsible for the existence and preservation of our universe, others believe that it is a deity with infinite power and control.
 Whomever you may believe, they have one thing in common.
-Their devoted worshiping for it.
+Their devoted worship for it.
 Not out of love, but out of fear.
 No one knows where those believes have originated from or why, but evidently it has been here since the most ancient times of humanity, as our first books mention it, and furthermore, there are whole monoliths, older than all the books discovered, dedicated to the **Grimace**, but even